pamolloy/linuxbootchain/doc/devicetree.md

 It has also been adopted to describe binary firmware archive images known as FIT images that originally came from the U-Boot boot loader.
-It is also used in the Zephyr RTOS targeting MCUs.
+It is also used in the Zephyr RTOS targeting microcontrollers.

 U-Boot for example, regularly copies devicetrees from the kernel into `dts/upstream/` within its own source tree.
 By default that devicetree will be passed to the kernel, regardless of the version or tree used to build the kernel.
-That is selected by the `CONFIG_DEFAULT_DEVICE_TREE` kconfig option.
+That is selected by the `CONFIG_DEFAULT_DEVICE_TREE` Kconfig option.

 Kernel maintainers encourage contributors to document complete devicetree bindings in `Documentation/devicetree/bindings` even if a driver only supports